Melatonin: Dosage, Reviews & Safety

-Melatonin is a hormone found naturally in the body that promotes sleep.
+Melatonin is a hormone found naturally in the body and made synthetically that promotes sleep.
 It is also a popular supplement used for promoting sleep and treating insomnia.
-Like all supplements and medications, there are indications, contraindications, dose recommendations, effects and side-effects that users should know about.
+Like all supplements and medications, there are indications, contraindications, dose recommendations, dosage, reviews, safety profiles, effects and side-effects that users should know about.

-Melatonin used as a supplement is usually made synthetically in a laboratory.
-It is often available in pill form, but melatonin is also available in forms that can be placed in the cheek or under the tongue.
-This allows the melatonin to be absorbed directly into the body.
+It is used as a supplement and is usually made synthetically in a laboratory.
+It is often available in pill form, but it is also available in forms that can be placed in the cheek or under the tongue.
+This allows the melatonin supplement to be absorbed directly into the body.
+(1)

-People use melatonin to adjust the body’s internal clock.
+People use melatonin supplements to adjust the body’s internal clock.
 It is used for jet lag, for adjusting sleep-wake cycles in people whose daily work schedule changes (shift-work disorder), and for helping blind people establish a day and night cycle.

 Melatonin Benefits for Sleep